caeg-industries/cargo/README.md

 the `parent` namespace.

 When compiling any of these examples, make sure to add `+subcrate` to any `cargo` commands to use the fork of Cargo.
-For example, built with `cargo +subcrate build`.
+For example, build with `cargo +subcrate build`.

 ```toml